phikal/wastat/README.md

 * `./run wc [chat file] [output file]` wc - or /word count/ will count how often what word was used and output the results, sorted, by default, into `words.lis`
+* `./run uc [chat file] [output file]` uc - or /user count/ will count how often which user sent a message and output the results, sorted, by default, into `users.lis`
 ---

 License:	MIT